 Complete the Storyboard

-Use one of the templates in the templates folder provided in our download package to provide a cell structure in which students can illustrate their stories.
+Use one of the templates (template one, template two) to provide a cell structure in which students can illustrate their stories.

 - Template 1: The simple storyboard